Tafara-N/alx-pre_course/0x00-Shell-navigation/README.md

 Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the move of the file

-4. Not anymore
+### 4. Not anymore
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Access your sandbox and:

-Change your working directory to /root
+- Change your working directory to `/root`
-Then, delete the file ready_to_be_removed
+- Then, delete the file `ready_to_be_removed`

-Advices:
+**Advices:**

-Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the removal of the file
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the removal of the file

 ### 5. Organization is key!